Sb0009/Sb0009/README.md

 ### My Porfolio project is in Progress 👸💢
-* For my portfolio project, I will work with a peer on a mobile application.
-It’s an secret application for the moment,  built with swift and X We learned how to be organised to deliver a working MVC in a manner of a few weeks…
+* For my portfolio project, I will work with a peer on a mobile application. a secret application for the moment,  built with swift and X We learned how to be organised to deliver a working MVC in a manner of a few weeks…